aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_03_HeatEquation1D.md

 ## Summary

 In this notebook we have discretized the one dimensional heat equation and analyzed its stability.
-We have shown that the restriction on the time step is quite strong as it scales with $dx^2$.
+We have shown that the restriction on the time step is quite strong as it scales with $\Delta x^2$.
 We also provided a tutorial on how to control the flow of Python loop.
 We then explained how to monitor the accuracy of our numerical solution by using performing a *convergence study*.
 In this method, one checks the accuracy of the solution by refining the temporal and spatial discretization parameters until the solution remains unchanged up to a chosen accuracy.
 In the next notebook we will revisit the discretization of the heat equation using implicit time advancements schemes.

 +++